Orpheus (role-playing game): Volumes

-Orpheus is noteworthy in that it began the trend of White Wolf creating game series with limited numbers of supplements.
-This concept continued on with the Chronicles of Darkness games Promethean: The Created, Changeling: The Lost, Hunter: The Vigil, and Geist: The Sin-Eaters, all of which were initially planned as limited releases.
+Orpheus is noteworthy in that it began the trend of White Wolf creating game series with a limited number of supplements.
+This cont continued with the Chronicles of Darkness games Promethean: The Created, Changeling: The Lost, Hunter: The Vigil, and Geist: The Sin-Eaters, all of which were initially planned as limited releases.

 There also was an anthology based on Orpheus named Orpheus: Haunting the Dead (WW11905 / ISBN 1-58846-837-2).

 Character types

 Characters in Orpheus are either living individuals capable of astral projection (via meditation or cryonics) or are ghosts of the recently deceased.
 It is assumed that characters work for the Orpheus Group, a company that employs the talents of projectors and spirits to investigate and clear ghostly activity and perform other tasks difficult for those without access to the world of the dead.
 The way a person manifests as a ghost is called the Lament; two Laments are projection-based, while two are based on a person being dead.